Big Bear Lake, California

-Big Bear Lake is a city in San Bernardino County, California, located in the San Bernardino Mountains along the south shore of Big Bear Lake, and surrounded by the San Bernardino National Forest.
+Big Bear Lake is a city in San Bernardino County, California, United States, located in the San Bernardino Mountains along the south shore of Big Bear Lake, and surrounded by the San Bernardino National Forest.
 The city is about 25 mi northeast of the city of San Bernardino, and immediately west of the unincorporated town of Big Bear City.
 The population was approximately 5,046 at the 2020 census.
 However, as a popular year-round resort destination, the actual number of people staying in or visiting the greater Big Bear Valley area regularly surges to over 100,000 during many weekends of the year.

 History

 Big Bear Lake was inhabited by the indigenous Serrano people for over 2,000 years before it was explored by Benjamin Wilson and his party.
 Once populated by only the natives and the grizzly bears, from which the area received its name, the population of the Big Bear Valley grew rapidly during the Southern California gold rush from 1861 to 1912.
 Grizzly bears were not found in the region after 1908.
 Black bears have been in the region since their introduction in 1933, and they are sometimes sighted in residential areas.

 A trip to Big Bear Lake from San Bernardino took two days on horse-drawn coaches.
 Kirk Phillips was a local who took a trip to New York City and saw the world's first bus line.
 This inspired him to create the world's second bus line from San Bernardino to Big Bear Valley using white trucks with several rows of seats.
 This made it possible for the villages to grow and for Big Bear Lake to become the first mountain recreation area in Southern California.

 Many people traveled to enjoy recreation on the lake.
 However, another major draw was the natural hot spring.
 Emile Jesserun bought 40 acre of land that included the hot spring and built the first major resort in Big Bear, the Pan Hot Springs Hotel, in 1921.
 This resort was followed with others that strove to be the best by creating a country club atmosphere, complete with the amenities required to lure the Hollywood celebrities of the time including Cecil B. DeMille, Shirley Temple, and Ginger Rogers.
 By 1924, Big Bear was populated with 44 resorts and a constant stream of vacationers.
 The Pan Hot Springs Hotel, like many of the other resorts and hotels in Big Bear, was extensively damaged by fire in 1933.

 In 1933, the California Fish and Game Commission transported around 27 black bears from Yosemite National Park to Southern California, releasing them near Big Bear.
 Sightings of the newly released bears in cities stoked fear among residents.
 J. Dale Gentry, chairman of the Fish and Game Commission, resigned shortly after.